eclipse-kura/kura/docs/gateway-configuration/network-configuration.md

 - **Gateway** - specifies the default gateway for the unit.
 (Required field if the interface is designated as WAN and manually configured.)
 - **DNS Servers** - provides a list of DNS servers, if the interface is designated as WAN and is manually configured.
 - **Search Domains** - Not implemented.
+- **MTU** - defines the Maximum Trasmission unit for IPv4 traffic on the selected interface, a value of 0 or empty delegates the MTU definition to the link layer.

 If the network interface is *Enabled for LAN* and manually configured (i.e., not a DHCP client), the **DHCP & NAT** tab allows the DHCP server to be configured and/or NAT (IP forwarding with masquerading) to be enabled.